Joe-Collins-1986/Hangman/README.md

         hangmanDraw();
       });

-   The above image shows how when the screen size is changed the canvas re-sizes and redraws the required elements.
+   The above code block shows how when the screen size is changed the canvas re-sizes and redraws the required elements.

       function drawBase() {
         ctx.fillRect(canvas.width * 0.2, canvas.height * 0.9, canvas.width * 0.6, 5);